 Karen has been a fixture on the Pioneer Valley music scene for many years, accompanying not only classical recitals and concerts but also over 150 musicals.

-GWCA is managed by a Board of Directors that is elected annually.
+GWCA is a 501 (c)(3) non-profit corporation that is managed by an annually elected Board of Directors.
 The Director and Accompanist are both ex-officio members.
 For the current season, the officers are:

 Jay Ducharme, President